snowman-se/snowman-se/README.md

 > Here are some ideas to get you started

-- 🔭 I’m currently working on system engineering.
+- 🔭 I’m currently working on system engineer.
 - 🌱 I’m currently learning GitHub.
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on friends.
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with
-- 💬 Ask me about ...
+- 💬 Ask me about Perl,Node.js and java.
-- 📫 How to reach me ...
+- 📫 How to reach me e-mail address.
-- 😄 Pronouns ...
+- 😄 Pronouns him
-- ⚡ Fun fact ...
+- ⚡ Fun fact, I love coffee and drink 3 cups every day!